AniruddhS24/Binary-ISA-Classifier/README.md

-# Praetorian MLB Challenge
+# Binary ISA Classifier

 This is my attempt for the Praetorian Machine Learning Binaries (MLB) challenge.
 Here, I will briefly describe my approach and choice of models.
-While ML concepts will be discussed here, please consult the code to see comments/documentation about specific implementation and design choices.

 You can run the classifier and select a model in ```runprgm.py```.
 The models and data processing routines are in ```src```, and the training data files are in ```data```.